AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 I have implemented a model blockchain network with attack simulations wherein each chain uses PoW and has a fully functioning fork rule.
 This design is modular, such that it supports different fork rules, different block data structures and ordering algorithms (including multiple parents), different attack strategies.
-The program also
+The program also accepts a variety of parameters -- both for the simulation itself, the individual chains, and for each attack strategy.

-The source code for this model blockchain network is contained in the `/experiments/por-sim-rs/` folder of this repository.
+The source code for this model blockchain network is contained in the `/experiments/por-sim-rs/` folder of \href{https://github.com/AmarooHQ/whitepaper}{this paper's repository}.

+As we can optimize this model, we can simulate many attacks quickly; so we can efficiently make statistically significant measurements.

 ##### Scope and Constraints